What's happening now?

 About this project

-We’re aiming to make Frances-Union Bikeway, Burnaby Mountain Parkway and Gaglardi Way safer and better-connected for everyone, as part of the Vancouver to SFU Cycling Connection Project.
-Our goal is to make these routes complete, safe and attractive for people of all ages and abilities.
+We’re aiming to make Frances-Union Bikeway, Burnaby Mountain Parkway and Gaglardi Way safer and better-connected for everyone as part of the Vancouver to SFU Cycling Connection Project.
+Our goal is to make these routes safe, comfortable and connected for people of all ages and abilities.

 The Frances-Union Bikeway is an existing neighbourhood bikeway and an important part of Burnaby’s cycling network.